Instructional Design & Technology Programs

 Instructional Design & Technology

 Below are the course numbers, titles, and descriptions of the courses offered by the Department of Instructional Design & Technology.
 The required course list for a master's in IDT is available; the required course list for a certificate in eLearning and online teaching is also available.

-Starting Fall 2018, core classes will be offered in a seven-week block format to allow students in the Master of Science in Instructional Design and Technology program to complete the degree faster.
+Online core classes are offered in a seven-week block format to allow students in the Master of Science in Instructional Design and Technology program to complete the degree faster.
 With this option, students have the option of taking a maximum of 12 credit hours a semester, allowing them to complete their degree in three semesters (two semesters and summer).
 This format will only be available to those completing the degree online.
 Each block will be seven weeks followed by a one week break.
 The only class that will remain a 16 week course is the IT899 Masters Project in IDT.
 For more information go to Course Rotation and Sequence.